When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Viewfinder

-A viewfinder shows a camera’s settings giving you more control over your shots.
-Most Canon DSLRs have optical viewfinders meaning you’ll see a preview of your shot this way.
+A viewfinder shows a camera’s settings, giving you more control over your shots.
+Most Canon DSLRs have optical viewfinders, which means you’ll see a preview of your shot this way.

-However, some Canon DSLRs have EVFs (Electrical Viewfinders), which makes photography so much easier.
-The key benefit of an EVF over an OV is not having to shift your focus from the camera to the display to navigate settings.
+However, some Canon DSLRs have EVFs (Electrical Viewfinders), making photography much more manageable.
+The key benefit of an EVF over an OV is that it does not shift your focus from the camera to the display to navigate settings.

 Final Thought

-That’s just about it when it comes to Canon’s broad lineup of DSLR cameras.
-As you can see, the lineup is quite extensive, featuring cameras currently available on the market and discontinued models.
-Keep in mind that discontinued models are still available in a refurbished state.
+Considering Canon’s broad lineup of DSLR cameras, that’s just about it.
+As you can see, the lineup is extensive, featuring cameras currently available on the market and discontinued models.
+Keep in mind that discontinued models are still available in refurbished states.

 See Also